JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-migration.md

 To avoid mistakes this can lead to, it is forbidden to specify an `onReset` value in the constructor.
 Compose will automatically manage the view created by the `factory` storing it internally in the emitted `ReusableComposeNode`.
-If you need to perform callbacks from within the interop view based on the context in which the function emitting it entered the composition, consider storing the callback (TODO "it" originally, not sure) inside the view using `update` on `onReset`.
+If you need to perform callbacks from within the interop view based on the context in which the function emitting it entered the composition, consider storing the callback inside the view using `update` on `onReset`.